-Did it happen while sharing an inside joke with a dear friend or while watching a funny sitcom or reading the newspaper funnies?
+Did it happen while sharing an inside joke with a friend or while watching a funny sitcom or reading the newspaper funnies?

-No matter what the circumstances were, it most likely left you feeling jovial and elated.
-During those few moments, you forgot about all your worries and cares and the world looked just a bit brighter.
+No matter what the circumstances were, it probably left you feeling jovial and elated.
+During those few moments, you forgot about all your worries and cares, and the world looked just a bit brighter.

-Our personal experiences are proof of the undeniable feel-good effect of laughter.
-It’s led many people to believe that laughter is, in fact, the best medicine, and especially effective in diffusing tense and distressful situations.
+These experiences are proof of the undeniable feel-good effect of laughter.
+It’s led many people to believe that laughter is the best medicine, and especially effective in diffusing tense and distressful situations.

 Laughter is a natural response that we have to any stimuli such as images, sensations, sounds or thoughts that we find funny.
 Our higher brain decodes the stimuli and once it understands the humor, our emotional system releases a pleasure-inducing chemical that promotes happiness.

 Even though we have this natural form of joy easily available to us, we don’t laugh as much as we need to.
 Just walk down a busy street in any big city and what you’ll witness is a sea of serious or worried expressions on commuters darting from point A to point B.

 Given the many benefits of laughter, the medical community has developed a healing modality known as laughter therapy.
 This practice aims to relieve physical and emotional stress or discomfort by using the natural physiological process of laughter.
 It often combines laughter and movement to boost heart rate, as in the case of laughter yoga.
 In fact, 10-15 minutes of laughter can burn as much as 50 calories!

-Of course, our cultural upbringing and family history play a major role is what we consider to be funny and how much we allow ourselves to indulge in humor.
+Of course, our cultural background and family history play a major role is what we consider to be funny and how much we allow ourselves to indulge in humor.
 People from certain cultures (like Northern Europeans) are considered to be more serious and stoic than other cultures (like Latins).
 Also, some individuals prefer a more dry sense of humor, while others prefer a more slapstick genre.

 Regardless of your preferences for comedy, laughter will always be one of your core human needs.
 Without enough of it in our life, we can wither like a flower in a cold, dark and harsh winter.
 If you feel restricted or unable to engage in laughter, you might want to examine your existing beliefs and do some work with your inner critic.

 Need to add more humor into your life?
 Here are some effective ways to bring a smile to your face:

-- Reflect on your past experience of humor: Your memories are one of the best sources of laughter because you can gain instant access to the pleasant emotions you had in those past experiences.
+1. Reflect on your past experience of humor: Your memories are one of the best sources of laughter because you can gain instant access to the pleasant emotions you had in those past experiences.
 These memories could be from any age and circumstances.
 Whenever I do this exercise, I’m enveloped in warmth and sometimes even giggle a little.
 Remembering any fond memory allows you to relive those special moments.
 You could magnify your joy by reminiscing about good times with friends and family.

-- Commit to doing the things that make you laugh: Everyone has different preferences for humor.
+2. Commit to doing the things that make you laugh: Everyone has different preferences for humor.
 What you find funny might not amuse others at all.
 For example, I don’t like comedians that swear a lot and crack perverted jokes.
 I prefer a more intelligent genre of comedy, based on keen observation of human idiosyncrasies.
 Figure out what makes you laugh by reflecting on previous experiences that amused you.
 Once you’re clear about that, make time during your day to engage in those activities.
 You can use laughter as a tool to deal with stress or to give you a boost in energy when you’re feeling down.

-- Find humor in your life, no matter how tough things get: It’s true that life is full of ups and downs and we can’t always find a reason to laugh, especially when we’re in the midst of a crisis, tragedy or an immense loss.
+4. Find humor in your life, no matter how tough things get: It’s true that life is full of ups and downs and we can’t always find a reason to laugh, especially when we’re in the midst of a crisis, tragedy or an immense loss.
 Of course, we need to honor our sadness and process our emotions in a healthy way, but once we do, we must commit to raising our vibration, and the simplest way to do that is through laughter.
 If we try, we can find a humorous angle in almost every facet of life.
 Comedians are brilliant in doing this.
 They can take an ordinary observation and help us see it from their comical point of view.